 It is up to the students to provide food, beverages, and decorations for Assignment Night.
-The spouses can help decorate for the occasion.
 Information will be given to the students for this process and one student will be in charge of the preparations.
 The students can also prepare a class video beforehand that will be shown.
-Usually spouses will either create matching t-shirts or dress in theme with the class patch for Assignment Night but they do not have to if they do not want to.